The official website about American author, William Styron

 Styron is having an active posthumous career.
 Books of his writings published since his death include a collection of personal essays, Havanas in Camelot (2008); a book of short fiction about the Marine Corps, The Suicide Run (2009); and a volume of collected nonfiction, My Generation (2015).
 Two collections of correspondence have appeared: Letters to My Father (2009), edited by James L. W. West III, and Selected Letters (2012), edited by Rose Styron and R. Blakeslee Gilpin.
 Styron’s daughter Alexandra has published a memoir entitled Reading My Father (2011).

 About this website

-This website has been created for readers, teachers, students, scholars, and journalists interested in the author’s life and career.
-It presents a checklist of his writings and a timeline of his life, together with other useful information.
+The official website about American author, William Styron, presents a checklist of his writings and a timeline of his life, together with other useful information.
 The content of this site is organized and maintained by James L. W. West III, Styron’s biographer and an emeritus faculty member of Pennsylvania State University.
-Please direct queries to Professor West at email@example.com.
+Please direct queries to Professor West at firstname.lastname@example.org.